jutunen/custom-menu-wrapper/README.md

 The class shall be removed from heading when the menu is closed.

 This attribute can be used to change the heading style when the menu is toggled.

+This attribute does not have a default value.

 CSS example: